WLLR-FM: History

-The Davenport allocation for 103.7 FM – representing the second FM station in the Quad Cities – dates to October 1948, when the station signed on as WOC-FM, a companion to its AM sister station, WOC (1420 AM).
+The Davenport allocation for 103.7 FM – representing the second FM station in the Quad Cities – dates to October 14, 1948, when the station signed on as WOC-FM, a companion to its AM sister station, WOC (1420 AM).
 The station was owned by the Palmer family, a well-known Quad Cities family that started the Palmer College of Chiropractic.

 As with most FM radio stations in the 1950s and 1960s, WOC-FM played mostly easy listening and classical music.

-The frequency's first major format change came in February 1972, when WOC-FM became the Quad-Cities market's first full-time FM rock station.
-Adopting a Top 40/CHR format, the station's call letters changed to KIIK, and was known to fans as "KIIK 104."
-KIIK quickly became very popular with Quad Cities-area listeners, and soon became the market's top-rated station.
+The frequency's first major format change came August 28, 1972, when WOC-FM became the Quad Cities market's first full-time FM rock station.
+Adopting a Top 40/CHR format, the station's call letters changed to KIIK, and was known to fans as "KIIK 104".
+KIIK, which initially had a broadcast day of 5 a.m. to 12:30 a.m. before switching to 24 hours, quickly became very popular with Quad Cities-area listeners, and soon became the market's top-rated station.

-By the late 1980s, with new competitor station WPXR-FM ("Power 98.9") having taken over the CHR/Top 40 gauntlet, KIIK changed to a rock oldies station.
-As KUUL-FM, the station played music from the 1950s through early 1970s; the first song under the new format was "Nobody but Me" by The Human Beinz.
-The format change became effective in May 1989, and fans soon identified the "KUUL Red Radio" (a jumbo-sized boombox replica) with the station at its live remote broadcast sites.
+By the late 1980s, with new competitor station WPXR-FM ("Power 98.9") having taken over the CHR/Top 40 gauntlet, KIIK104's final song, "Cool Change" by Little River Band, was abruptly cut as KIIK changed to a rock oldies station.
+As KUUL, the station played music from the 1950s through early 1970s; the first song under the new format was "Nobody but Me" by The Human Beinz.
+The format change became effective on May 1, 1989, and fans soon identified the "KUUL Red Radio" (a jumbo-sized boombox replica) with the station at its live remote broadcast sites.